Sharovarshchyna: Origin of the term

 Dmytro Yavornytskyi as a Cossack, circa 1885-1890 pp.

 The first use of the word sharovarshchyna is not recorded.
 According to the Ukrainian emigrant educator Hryhorii Vashchenko, the term comes from the Bolsheviks.
 The word is present in Soviet journalism of the "Perestroika" era of the 1980s, in particular, in Ukrainian it was used by the poet and journalist Oleksa Yushchenko.

 However, the Ukrainian cultural critic Anatolii Makarov specifies the practice of "sharovarshchyna" originated first with the so-called "halushnyky" (from "halushky"), which refers to certain Kyiv conservatives of the late nineteenth century who "organized applause at performances of semi-balagan troupes that passed off marketplace farces as Ukrainian national drama.".
 In any case, the phenomenon of representing Ukrainian culture through exclusively peasant life was already known and criticized in the 1890s.
 It was noticed by Ivan Franko, Lesya Ukrainka, Symon Petliura.
-Regarding the primitive ethnography common in Naddniprianshchyna in the pre-revolutionary Russian Empire, Mykola Khvylovyi coined the term "prosvityanshchyna" (from prosvitnytstvo, which refers to enlightenment societies).
+Regarding the primitive ethnography common in Naddniprianshchyna in the pre-revolutionary Russian Empire, Mykola Khvylovyi coined the term "prosvityanshchyna" (from prosvitnytstvo, which refers to Prosvita enlightenment societies).
 "Prosvityanshchyna" was characterized as peasant-looking theatrical performances by amateur bands and acting troupes.

 The concept of sharovarshchyna is often associated with wide trousers, Cossack sharovary, which became known as a stereotypical Cossack garment due to the work of nineteenth-century ethnographers, in particular Dmytro Yavornytskyi.
 The ideas he expressed in his book "Zaporizhzhia in the Remains of Antiquity and Traditions of the People" (1888), published with the financial support of Ukrainian philanthropist and collector Vasyl Tarnovsky, became the basis for the romanticized image of the Cossack.
 This image (wide red trousers, vyshyvanka and chub) was picked up and replicated by traveling theater groups.
 This was also facilitated by an erroneous translation of the book by the French engineer and military cartographer Guillaume Levasseur de Beauplan "Description d'Ukranie..."
 (1660), which mentions "sharovary", but narrow linen pants were specified in the original instead.

 Another version connects the sharovarshchyna with the activities of the Ukrainian director Borys Sharvarko, who since 1977 has organized concerts and shows at public expense, where "modern" Ukrainian music was presented with songs in Russian and Russian performers.
 Hence the variant "Sharvarkivshchyna".